Vunnupyx/clight/docs/user/MdcLightConfiguration.md

 ## Data sources

+There are two types of data sources: The S7-Com PLC data source "s7" and the digital input shield "ioshield".
+S7: With the S7 data source you can read data from S7 PLCs.
+Reading DBs, Inputs, Outputs and memory data ("Merkers") is supported.
+IO-Shield: With the IO-Shield you can read data from digital inputs, wired directly to the IoT2050.
+Each digital input of the IO-Shield is one data point on the data source.
+Each data point can have tree different states: 0 - off (Low, 0V), 1 - on (High, 24V) or 2 - blinking, the output is changing state with a minimum frequency of 2Hz (the maximum frequency is 10Hz).

 A single data source supports the following configuration items:

 - Note: There should be only one data source configured